 Not because there is already a brewing love story happening.
 Or anything malicious.
 But because of this one unspoken but vital rule: Married men (or women) should make it a CONSCIOUS EFFORT to NOT be left alone with the opposite sex.

-Book author, inspirational speaker, and a dedicated husband Dale Carnegie shares what he and his wife did in order to “increase awareness and intention not to be left alone with the opposite sex” in his article”How To Protect Yourself From A Workplace Affair”
+Book author, inspirational speaker, and a dedicated husband Dale Partridge shares what he and his wife did in order to “increase awareness and intention not to be left alone with the opposite sex” in his article”How To Protect Yourself From A Workplace Affair”

 I am not naive to the many threats looking to plant seeds of destruction in our marriage.

 Last year, my wife and I made an agreement to never intentionally be left alone with another person of the opposite sex.
 That means if I have a work meeting with a woman, I bring someone with me.
-If I’m working from home on a day we have a female babysitter; I work from a coffee shop. – Dale Carnegie
+If I’m working from home on a day we have a female babysitter; I work from a coffee shop. – Dale Partridge

 He said this not because he’s crushing on the babysitter or has any malicious intent on a workmate.
 But because, as a married man, he should have a conscious effort to track whoever he spends time with.
 Keeping his guard up by not allowing the opportunity of “planting seeds of destruction” to happen in his marriage.